M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 Want containers? → Linux.
 Want to run AI workloads? → Linux.
 Want to hack? → Linux.

+## Linux is for Developers, Hackers, and AI Workloads

 Gaming though?
 That’s always been Windows territory.
 (Also anything Adobe, but that’s a whole other rant.)